WH Smith High Street sales still falling

 The new large airport stores at Gatwick and Stansted opened during the reporting period and both performed well.

-The company will continue with hits cost efficiency programme and expects full-year cost savings to be about £12m, slightly ahead of its target.
+The company will continue with its cost efficiency programme and expects full-year cost savings to be about £12m, slightly ahead of its target.